nanek/node-dwolla/README.md

   * basicAccountInfo(client_id, client_secret, id, callback)
   * nearby(client_id, client_secret, lat, lon, [, params], callback)

 Requires a valid user OAuth2 token.
-Note token do not expire and may be reused.
-See https://github.com/bnoguchi/everyauth for an example on how to get authorize and get a Dwolla OAuth2 token.
+Note tokens do not expire and may be reused.
+See https://github.com/bnoguchi/everyauth for an example on how to authorize a user and get a Dwolla OAuth2 token.

   * fullAccountInfo(oauth_token, callback)
   * balance(oauth_token, callback)